 Definition of Arraigned

-When you are to be arraigned, it simply means that you will have to appear in court in front of a judge for the first time.
+An arraignment means that you appear in court in front of a judge for the first time.
 You will be informed of the charges against you, and your plea, whether guilty or otherwise, will be recorded.

 What can you expect during arraignment?